kaiachain/kaia-docs/docs/misc/faq-chain-transition.md

 ## What happens if we don't upgrade to the Kaia brand after the mainnet upgrade? <a id="what-happens-if-we-dont-upgrade-to-the-kaia-brand-after-the-mainnet-upgrade-"></a>

-There will be no functional issues after the mainnet upgrade on June 27th.
+There will be no functional issues after the mainnet upgrade.
 Rebranding can be done later.

 ## What will happen to Klaytnscope, the default explorer? <a id="what-will-happen-to-klaytnscope-the-default-explorer-"></a>